AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 Once a campaign has ended, you can reallocate unclaimed rewards from specific recipients or reallocate all unclaimed rewards at once.

 To give users time to claim their rewards, reallocation is only available after a defined window following the campaign's end.
-Currently, this window ranges from 1 day to 7 months post-campaign.
+Currently, this window ranges from 1 day to 1 year post-campaign.

 When reallocation is triggered, the process can take up to 24 hours.
 This delay is due to required security checks and the need to publish a Merkle root onchain—an essential step for making the reallocated rewards claimable.
 Since Merkle root updates are not continuous or real-time, this contributes to the processing time.